Cleaning Solar Panels: Tips for Maintaining Your System

 Tips for Keeping Solar Panels Efficient

-Cleaning your solar panels is a great way to keep them efficient.
+Cleaning your solar panels is a great way to keep your home solar system working efficiently.
 However, there are some additional ways to maintain your solar panels and ensure they work efficiently.
 These include:

 • Use a Special Coating.
 A special coating made from hydrophobic materials can prevent dirt and other debris from sticking to solar panels.
 This coating can also protect the panels from damage caused by harsh weather conditions.